aliattia10/paseo-amigo-espa/SUPABASE_COMPLETE_SETUP.md

 **Expected Result:** You should see "Success.
 No rows returned" message.

+**Note:** The script automatically enables the `btree_gist` extension which is required for preventing overlapping availability slots.
+If you see any extension-related errors, just run the script again.

 ### 2.3 What This Creates:

 The migration creates these tables: